jboss-container-images/rhpam-7-openshift-image/quickstarts/router-ext/README.md

 ## IBM Business Automation Manager Open Editions SmartRouter Extension Example

-Note: this is the development branch, the target images might not be available here, instead you can look at the [release branch](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/7.13.x-blue/quickstarts/router-ext)

-Use this quick start guide with the [IBM BAMOE SmartRouter](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/main/smartrouter) image.
+Use this quick start guide with the [RHPAM SmartRouter](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/8.0.3.GA/smartrouter) image.

 The SmartRouter extension is used to extend the Smart Router functionality to make it to adapt the routing to your needs.
 This example provides a very simple custom Kie Container resolver based on the Kie Container version and how you can add this